Stock market today: Asian shares rise after eased pressure on bonds pushes Wall Street higher

 The Fed's next announcement on interest rates is due Nov.
 1. Traders are now betting on a nearly 73% chance that the year will end without any more Fed rate hikes, according to data from CME Group.
 That's up from the 53% chance seen a week ago.

-In other trading, a barrel of U.S. crude picked up 24 cents to $86.21 per barrel in electronic trading on the New York Mercantile Exchange.
-It fell 41 cents to settle at $85.97 on Tuesday, giving back a bit of its $3.59 leap a day before due to the fighting in the Middle East.
+In other trading, a barrel of U.S. crude picked up 12 cents to $86.09 per barrel in electronic trading on the New York Mercantile Exchange.
+It fell 41 cents to settle at $85.97 on Tuesday, giving back a bit of its $3.59 leap a day earlier due to the fighting in the Middle East.